memgraph/docs/products/memgraph/v1.2.0/database_functionalities/profiling-queries.md

 ## Profiling queries

-Along with inspecting a query's plan as described in the [previous section](#inspecting-queries), it is also possible to profile the execution of a query and get a detailed report on how the query's plan behaved.
+Along with inspecting a query's plan as described in the [Inspecting queries](./inspecting-queries.md), it is also possible to profile the execution of a query and get a detailed report on how the query's plan behaved.
 For every logical operator the following info is provided:

 - `OPERATOR` &mdash; the name of the operator, just like in the output of an `EXPLAIN` query.